 The airport is situated just 1.5 miles from the centre of Europe’s leading University City and at the heart of the East of England, central to Cambridgeshire, Suffolk, Peterborough and East Anglia.
 Often referred to as the UK’s Silicon Valley, the Airport is within short commute of major towns and cities and the UK’s leading scientific R&D economy fronted by academic, medical, science and technology, clean-tech, research investment and development, engineering, agriculture and high capacity production sectors.
 The Airport offers ease of access to the A14, A11 and M11 as well as convenient regular bus service from and to the city centre.

 Home to the famous University, King’s College Chapel and punting on the river Cam.
 Cambridge is a compact cosmopolitan city with outstanding architecture, both old and new.
 The beauty of its ancient centre is preserved with its walkable medieval streets, college courts, gardens and bridges.

 Cambridge is a delight to visit in any season: relax in its many pubs, restaurants and cafes whilst exploring the independent shops around the historic market place.
-There are brand new shopping areas too, with all the high street favourites that you would expect For further information visit the Cambridge & Beyond website
+There are brand new shopping areas too, with all the high street favourites that you would expect

 Cambridge University and the Cambridge College offer an extensive portfolio of academic venues, which can be hired for all kinds of functions.
 Conference Cambridge is the University’s official, free venue-finidng service for further information visit the Conference Cambridge website